ffiondavies/Datacamp/CourseOutline.md

 * Learner will be able to illustrate accessing data in lists
 * Introduction to indexing, negative indexing, range of indexing and checking if data exists `in` a list

-Lesson 2.3: Manipulating Data & Joinging lists
+Lesson 2.3: Manipulating Data & Joining lists
 * Learner will be able to illustrate manipulating data in lists
 * Change, add and remove list items: `append()` `insert()` `extend()` `remove()` `del()` `clear()`.
 Join lists using `+` and `extend()`